DrOmega9834/Asphalt9/README.md

 ## Donation
 If you think our scripts is helpful for you, you can donate us.

-Your donation is the best encouragement for us.
+Your donation is the best encouragement for us.<br/>

 | Alipay: | Wechar pay: |
 | ---------- | -------- |
 | ![alipay](alipay.png) | ![wechat](wechat.png) |